opendataboardgame/game/instructions.md

 Each of these scores varies from 0 to 8.
 8 represents utopia.
 0 represents complete social, environmental or economic collapse. **If any score gets to 0 the game is over; everyone loses.**

-Building apps helps the world.
-When you build a new app, you may have a social, environmental or economic impact that increases one of the scores by one.
+Building tools can help the world.
+When you build a new tool, you may have a social, environmental or economic impact that increases one of the scores by one.
 You can choose which type of impact you have depending on the types of data that are used by the tool.

 For example, if you build the tool: